uwacyber/cits1003/cits1003-labs/lab-4-threats-social-engineering.md

 1. Never respond to requests for personal information via email.&#x20;
 2. Type the known website address directly into the address bar in the internet browser. &#x20;
-3. Enable Multi-Factor Authentication and Do not share passwords. &#x20;
+3. Enable Multi-Factor Authentication and do not share passwords. &#x20;
 4. Check the list of recipients of the email, as phishing attempts often will try and target a large number of people.

 {% hint style="info" %}